 Her music has blazed the stage at some of Cincinnati’s top festivals/venues/organizations like; City of Cincinnati, IJPC, Cincinnati Museum Center, St Vincent DePaul, Krogers, Proctor and Gamble, Arts Wave, The Agar, Cincinnati Music Festival, Taft Museum, Friday Flow, Rhythm on the River, Memorial Hall, Midwest Regional Black Family Reunion, Ubahn Festival, 20th Century Theatre, Freedom Center, King Records, Herzog Music an so many more.
 Please inquire about her resume for more in depth detail.

 Aprina has often times been reminded that her life has been very movie like.
 She has been broken and rebuilt by the good and the bad, and has evolved in ways she expresses as “unbelievable”.
 It has deeply influenced her pursuit in the music industry along with the creations of her originals sounds.
-Keep reading to get a better understanding of your favorite artist, and this revolutionary love is so important to her!
-Keep reading below, to learn MORE!
+Keep reading to get a better understanding of your favorite artist, and why this revolutionary love is so important to her!

 Aprina’s baby voice showed plenty of potential.
-As a toddler here in this picture she sang as a photographer from The Kentucky Enquirer snapped her picture.
+As a toddler here, she sang as a photographer from The Kentucky Enquirer snapped her picture.

 Vivian “Bego” Fly is what her mother was known by.
 She was flamboyant, bold, charismatic, and melancholy.
 She would sing her heart out everyday, becoming the neighborhoods permanent background sound.
 Her mother suffered from severe mental health which made life unpredictable in so many ways.
 Those hardships made Aprina the woman she is today.